imennajar/python-challenge/README.md

 # python-challenge
-# How to use pyhton to read information from a CSV file, manipulate them and return results into a text file: :cd:
+# How to use python to read information from a CSV file, manipulate it, and return results into a text file: :cd:

 In this project we have two parts:
 - Analyze the financial records of a company
-- Modernize vote-counting process of a small, rural town
+- Modernize the vote-counting process of a small, rural town

 # What we will learn from this project: